vrsb2006/Web_Traffic_Time_Series_Forecasting/README.md

 ## Kaggle Competition Proposed Solution: Web Traffic Time Series Forecasting
-This is my proposed solution for the above competition.
+This is my proposed solution for the above kaggle competition.